 Working alongside accredited training providers, we provide structured training paths offering a range of learning and development opportunities for all our people - from craft and technical field personnel through technical and support teams, central support services, our people managers and our senior leadership team.

 We recognise that all our people are different, and provide a range of learning opportunities from classroom based, through role-play to e-learning.
 A range of platforms are made available to engage and educate our people.

 As a steering group member of Energy & Utility Skills, and a founder member of the National Skills Academy for Power, Morrison Utility Services plays an instrumental role in the design and development of industry recognised learning programmes.

-Our involvement at the forefront of workforce development includes close collaboration with key industry bodies including the Construction Industry Training Board (CITB), the Institute of Safety and Health (IOSH), City and Guilds (C&G) and Investors in People (IIP).
+Our involvement at the forefront of workforce development includes close collaboration with key industry bodies.
+These include the Construction Industry Training Board (CITB), the Institute of Safety and Health (IOSH), City and Guilds (C&G) and Investors in People (IIP).

-In addition, our links with independent professional engineering institutions such as the Institution of Civil Engineers (ICE), Institution of Mechanical Engineers (IMechE) and Institution of Engineering Technology (IET) supports our focus on nurturing talent and helping our engineers to develop at every stage of their careers.
+In addition, our links with independent professional engineering institutions, such as the Institution of Civil Engineers (ICE), Institution of Mechanical Engineers (IMechE) and Institution of Engineering Technology (IET), support our focus on nurturing talent and helping our people to develop in their careers.

 If you are interested in a career within the Utility Sector and working for Morrison Utility Services, please email your CV to firstname.lastname@example.org